postgres/postgres/contrib/pg_tde/documentation/docs/get-help.md

-# Get help from Percona
+# Get Help from Percona

 Our documentation guides are packed with information, but they can't cover everything you need to know about `pg_tde`.
 They also won't cover every scenario you might come across.
 Don't be afraid to try things out and ask questions when you get stuck.